epsilon537/boxlambda/_drafts/minimizing_interrupt_latency_and_jitter.markdown

 ----------
 The tweaking of the BoxLambda SoC gateware to meet the requirements is now complete.
 The SoC is a simple, low-latency system with predictable behavior down to the clock cycle. **This is a milestone!**

 In the next phase of the project, the focus will shift to software.
 BoxLambda needs a self-contained run-time environment.
-One of the key questions I would like to answer is: How do you develop software for a resource-constrained computer on that resource constrained computer?
+One of the key questions I would like to answer is: How do you develop software for a resource-constrained computer on that resource-constrained computer?
 I can't wait to dive in!